Ecodev/gims/docs/content/data_processing.rst

     :alt: Ignoring a specific filter for a graph

-The ignored data can be seen in the "Ignored" tab and reintegrated by simply clicking on the appropriate icon.
+The ignored data can be seen in the "Ignored" tab and reintegrated by simply clicking on the appropriate icon, depending on what you wish to take into account.

 .. image:: img/chart_panel3.png
     :width: 100%